adarshraj99/ML-DL.md/ML testing.md

 ## Supervised Learning:
 It is type of machine learning algorithm that learns from **labeled data**.
 Here, ML model needs a trainer to train model on the labeled data(with correct answer or tagged data).
 * Advantages: Learns from previous experiences, solves real time computational problems.
-* Disadvantages: Classifying big data can be challenging, Needs lots of computation time and resourses, requires labelled data set, needs training mentor.
+* Disadvantages: Classifying big data can be challenging, Needs lots of computation time and resourses, requires labelled data set, needs training mentor. ex : This is usefull when want to predict outcome based on input features. ex: Email spam detection, image recognition, Predicting house prices, weather forecasting.

 Types of supervised learning:

 #### Regression supervised learning:
 For contineous data prediction like house prices, stock prices, customer behaviour.
 These learn to predict numbers out of infinitely possible numbers.
 Some common types are:
 * Linear regression.
 Frameworks used for linear regression: Scikit Learn.
 * Polynomial Regression
 * Support Vector Machine Regression
 * Decision Tree Regression